hoffmannjordan/Insect-Development-Model/README.md

 Code by Jordan Hoffmann
 Work by Seth Donoughe and Jordan Hoffmann

+_All code will be uploaded with the manuscript preprint_

 Based on experimental data from a light-sheet microscope, I developed a model that recapitulates the observed motion of nuclei.

 Below, we show a schematic representation of a computational method for simulating syncytial development.
 Nucleus movements are simulated in a 3D egg, but it is schematized here in 2D.